-When handling vaccine, it is good vaccination practice to avoid contact with the eyes, hands and clothing.
+- When handling the vaccine, it is good vaccination practice to avoid contact with the eyes, hands and clothing.

 MAY BE USED DURING PREGNANCY AND LACTATION.

-Suspend the contents of the vial by gentle end-over-end mixing the vial at least six times.
+Suspend the contents of the vial by gentle end-over-end mixing the vial at least 6 times.

 Recommendations for use

-Vaccinate pregnant cows six to eight weeks before calving.
-Cows that have not previously been vaccinated with Respiravax should receive a booster dose (1ml) after four weeks, i.e. 3-4 weeks before calving.
+Cows that have not previously been vaccinated with Respiravax should receive a booster dose (1 mℓ) after 4 weeks, i.e. 3 to 4 weeks before calving.

-Immunity starts to develop about 10 days after immunisation and animals should be protected after three weeks (complete protection can not be guaranteed in all animals).
+- Immunity starts to develop about 10 days after immunisation and animals should be protected after 3 weeks (complete protection cannot be guaranteed in all animals).